Perthus Tunnel: Operations

 On 19 December 2010, Perthus Tunnel was opened to traffic.
 The newly opened route was promptly used by the Barcelyon Express, a Franco-Spanish combined transport service operated by Naviland Cargo (SNCF Geodis group) and Renfe Operadora.
-The joint Franko-Spanish high speed passenger service operator Elipsos also commenced use of the tunnel.
+The joint Franco-Spanish high speed passenger service operator Elipsos also commenced use of the tunnel.
 At the time of the opening, the high-speed standard gauge railway ended at Figueres-Vilafant station; an Iberian gauge spur line had been purpose-built from the conventional Barcelona-Figueres line to serve this station.
 As a means of compensation for the delay in the tunnel's opening, the concession held by TP Ferro was extended by three years.

 During November 2009, formal design studies for a high-speed Perpignan-Montpellier line were launched by Réseau Ferré de France.
 The completed Perthus Tunnel forms one part of the 44.4 km Perpignan-Figueres high-speed railway.
 The high-speed line between Barcelona and Figueres was opened to traffic on 8 January 2013; however, prior to December of that year, passengers had to change trains at Figueres Vilafant station, from a French TGV to a Spanish AVE, as neither trainset was approved for use on the other country's network.
 Finally, direct trains were launched on 15 December 2013.
 As a consequence of these additional developments, the new high speed route enables high speed TGV service to travel between Barcelona and Perpignan in only 50 minutes, one third of the travel time of the historic line.

 During late 2016, TP Ferro, the consortium operating Perthus Tunnel, went into liquidation.
 Consequently, all staff and activities previously undertaken by TP Ferro were taken over by a new company jointly formed by Administrador de Infraestructuras Ferroviarias (ADIF) and SNCF Réseau; operations of the tunnel have continued without disruption.

+In 2024, tunnel fees for Perthus was cut by 90 percent due to subsidies from the French and Spanish governments, resulting in a major increase in traffic.